 Full-day camp for ages 5 to 12, March 19 to 23, on a 10-acre farm off NM 14, outside Santa Fe.
 Horses to ride and touch.
 Clay to hand-harvest and sculpt and make pots.
 Golden Retriever puppies to love.
 Outdoor games, organic gardens, water play, nature walks along the Springs, yoga to feel good in our bodies, art and music to make experiential connections.
 Transportation from Salvador Perez soccer field parking on Alta Vista 8:20 a.m., with 4:30 p.m. drop off. $249/week.
 Visit www.mothersfarmschool.com; or email firstname.lastname@example.org.

 SUMMER CAMPS & PROGRAMS

-ACEQUIA MADRE SUMMER GARDEN CAMPS
+ACEQUIA MADRE GARDEN CAMPS

 ARTSMART SUMMER CAMPS